What Do Dogs Think When You Board Them in a Kennel?

 By receiving all the care they need and having a proper routine established, most dogs will adjust easily within a day or two.
 This doesn't mean they won't be delighted when we arrive to pick them up after our trip.
 It is also increasingly common for dog boarding kennels to have cameras installed so we can see the dog at any point during their stay.
 Even those which don't should send you regular photos and videos.

-As mentioned before, the iNetPet application is a free app which allows you to know the status of your dog from anywhere around the world.
+As mentioned before, there are applications which allow you to know the status of your dog from anywhere around the world.
 This service is very useful for knowing the evolution of our dog's adjustment in real time from anywhere in the world.

 If you want to read similar articles to What Do Dogs Think When You Board Them in a Kennel?, we recommend you visit our What you need to know category.